-There is no cost to you for adoption.
-This center can provide you with a referral to several agencies that will help you free of charge.
-Many agencies will work with the adoptive parents to pay for all your pregnancy-related expenses as well.
+Adoption is free for you.
+This center can refer you to agencies that will assist you without charge.
+Many agencies also work with adoptive parents to cover all your pregnancy-related expenses.

 Can I choose a family for my baby?

 Yes!
-Most agencies have many different families you can choose from.
-These families have been screened and approved.
-There are additional options such as choosing a friend or someone who has been recommended to you.
+Most agencies offer a range of families for you to choose from.
+These families have been thoroughly screened and approved.
+You also have options like choosing a friend or someone recommended to you.

-How often will I get to see my baby after birth and after adoption?
+How often will I see my baby after birth and after adoption?

-You may have as much contact with your baby at the hospital as you desire.
-When planning your child’s adoption, you can choose an open adoption plan that allows ongoing visits with your child, or you can choose semi-open adoption that keeps you informed about your child’s progress through letters and pictures.
-If you prefer not to have any contact with your child or the adoptive family, confidential plans are also possible.
+You can have as much contact with your baby at the hospital as you wish.
+When planning your child’s adoption, you can opt for an open adoption plan with ongoing visits, a semi-open adoption with updates through letters and pictures, or a confidential plan with no contact.

 Tell me more about open adoption: